Kristen Luong May 21, 2024

 Here are some points of view about the role of EMR in healthcare

-From an insurance perspective: Electronic medical records are important basis documents to implement insurance payment principles
+From an insurance perspective: Electronic medical records are important basic documents to implement insurance payment principles

-From a medical perspective: Electronic medical records allow recording, storing and referencing medical information according to workflow
+From a medical perspective: Electronic medical records allow the recording, storing, and referencing of medical information according to workflow

 From the perspective of medical safety: Electronic medical records focus on safety in medical examination and treatment, providing information reference during the planning, preparation, and implementation of medical safety measures.